wxWidgets/wxWidgets/docs/gtk/install.md

 linked into wx libraries themselves, which can be useful to minimize external dependencies.

-    --disable-sys-libs      Don't use system libraries at all.
+    --disable-sys-libs      Don't use system libraries when there is a built-in version included in wxWidgets.
-                            Use built-in ones when possible or
-                            disable support for the corresponding
-                            feature otherwise.
+                            Note that other system libraries can,
+                            and typically will, still be used if found.

     --without-libpng        Disables PNG image format code.
                             Don't use libpng (although GTK